 The Taku Wairua Programme evolved from the WaterBoy Project, a project aiming to open opportunities for children from under resourced backgrounds, to participate in sport, by providing financial and moral support.
 Sport is recognised by the WaterBoy as being an integral part of growing up in New Zealand, and an area where everyone is on an equal playing field, a space where cultural, racial, language or social inequities are minimised.
 Furthermore, sport was perceived as a test of character, humility, preparation, cooperation and skill.
 After few years into the project, however, it became apparent a more diverse programme was required to support children needing direction.

+The programme centres around four pillars, belonging and identity, self-discovery, goal setting and citizenship.
+An underlying concept of all pillars is ‘growth mindset’.
+Dweck, a proponent of this concept claims “… the view you adopt for yourself profoundly affects the way you lead your life” (2007, p.
+1).
+Contrasting a growth mindset with a fixed mindset, she highlights how people with fixed mindsets tend to believe inherent qualities are set in stone and subject themselves to considerable pressure by creating an urgency to prove oneself over and over.
+What more, Dweck, cautions fixed mindsets may lead to inaccurate perceptions of self, are demotivating and often result in people accepting inappropriate and unproductive situations.
+A growth mindset, however, is driven by the belief, basic qualities we possess can be nurtured by exerting some effort, developing strategies and accepting assistance from others (ibid).
+The Taku Wairua rogramme has embraced this concept and integrated it into their activities with the children.

-The programme centres around four pillars, belonging and identity, self-discovery, goal setting and citizenship. pillars closely align with principals in Kaupapa Māori, a New Zealand Ministry of Education concept, where children are viewed within a complex context of rich traditions, encompassing, whānau, hapū, iwi, history, whakapapa and identity.
+Significantly, the four pillars central to the Taku Wairua programme, closely align with principals in Kaupapa Māori, a New Zealand Ministry of Education concept, where children are viewed within a complex context of rich traditions, encompassing, whānau, hapū, iwi, history, whakapapa and identity.

 Emphasis is purposefully given to Māori cultural concepts.
 One of the central tenets of the programme is knowledge of one’s own whakapapa, with the understanding children having knowledge of their whakapapa will help meet the aims of programme.
 Whakapapa embraces values of connectedness, relationships, responsibility and reciprocity, values the programme aims to nurture.